 The number one reason to practice gratitude this holiday season

 Cultivating gratitude is something we should practice year round and Thanksgiving is the perfect reminder.
 According to the teachings of Ayurveda, gratitude is not only essential for our well-being, it actually endows us with superpowers.
 Don’t just save it for Thanksgiving dinner; practice gratitude daily for greater mental health.
+Check out our other blog with more in-depth research on why practicing gratitude is important to living a long, healthy and happy life here.

 As a society the link between chronic stress and its impact on overall health are becoming more commonly understood but is the next layer linking a positive or negative mindset to bodily wear and tear, contributing to the breakdown of immunity making a person more susceptible to disease?